konacurrents/SemanticMarkerAPI/README.md

     //try to draw a character in the middle ... printTextAtTextPosition("SM",_zoomedTextPositions[QRAVATAR_ACTION]);
 ```
-#### Example Semantic Marker™️   shown on the small M5 Display
+#### Example Semantic Marker&reg;   shown on the small M5 Display

 <img src="images/M5.png" width="300">
 </details>

 <details>
 <summary><code>Apple iOS Objective-C</code> <code><b>create Semantic Marker</b></code></summary>
-This is a simple example of creating a Tier I Semantic Marker™️   inside the iOS Apple Objective-c code base.
+This is a simple example of creating a Tier I Semantic Marker&reg;   inside the iOS Apple Objective-c code base.
-The <b>createSemanticMarker</b> is a method that performs all the Semantic Marker™️  image merging and creation.
-The image merging is placing the avatarImage inside the resulting Semantic Marker™️  at a size and aspect ratio inherent to the Semantic Marker™️  specifications.
+The <b>createSemanticMarker</b> is a method that performs all the Semantic Marker&reg;  image merging and creation.
+The image merging is placing the avatarImage inside the resulting Semantic Marker&reg;  at a size and aspect ratio inherent to the Semantic Marker&reg;  specifications.

 ##### Example iOS ObjectiveC
 ```objectiveC